jerrychen017/fridge-food-tracker/docs/final-report.md

 # Iteration 7 & Beyond

 We would finish some of the features in our project proposal that we couldn't get to in time, like recommending items based on known recipes.
-Beyond these, we would want to release the app on iOS and desktop,
+Beyond these, we would want to release the app on iOS and desktop.
+We've updated our project board for iteration 7.
+Here is how we would prioritize:

+Core:
+- Keeping track of quantities of items (# of eggs, percent of milk, etc..)
+- Link to bigger expiration database
+- Recently Deleted - add back to fridge
+- Shared fridges with other users
+- Interactable notifications to automatically go to fridge or be able to delete from notification itself
+- Account page

+More:
+- Recipe Recommender
+- Food Classifier
+- Advanced OCR Processing
+- Usability Feedback
+- Social Media Integration

 <!--
 Where would you take your project from here?
 What features would you add to make your application even more awesome?
 How would you prioritize that work?